 Although the number of Ugandans who own smartphones and have access to the internet has increased, the country is still lagging behind when it comes to the adoption of online shopping as compared to other East African countries.
 This is mainly attributed to unfavorable government policies which make the internet too expensive.

 The growth of social media in Uganda might have exploded, but when it comes to making payments online, the numbers are still very low and this has posed a very big challenge to online shopping.
-Most Ugandans don’t have or use debit/credit cards and even those that have them, some don’t know they actually work.
+Most Ugandans don’t have debit/credit cards and even those that have them, some don’t know how they actually work.
 Over 80% of online orders are paid in cash because people don’t really trust online shopping.

 Ugandans are not alien to this concept of buying online even though we are still struggling to get it right.
 Some Ugandan online shops are really doing well, trying hard to win trust of Ugandans and become part of one of the fastest growing industry in the world.